elbeardmorez/nixTools/backup/README.md

 /var/./www/docs/    TARGET/www/docs
 ```

-*\*note: this is not guaranteed to be in a sensible location (as given by the example) where use of the `--force` switch has been made on the backup set. forcing a backup for a given period type breaks the minimal time epoch separation between backups in that set, thus potentially making it more difficult to find a specific version*
+*\*note: this is not guaranteed to be in a sensible location (as given by the example) where use of the `--force` switch has been made on the backup set. forcing a backup for a given interval type breaks the minimal time epoch separation between backups in that set, thus potentially making it more difficult to find a specific version*

 ## rsync parameter reference